Written by: Shannon Pratt-Phillips, Ph.D.

 Find out if you need to provide a Vitamin D supplement for your horse during the winter months.

 Vitamin D is an essential nutrient required for calcium and phosphorus metabolism.
-Metabolites of vitamin D function to increase blood calcium concentrations into parathyroid hormone, and specifically works to increase calcium (and phosphorus and magnesium) absorption from the gastrointestinal tract, increase calcium and phosphorus release from the bone and to conserve calcium in the kidneys.
+Metabolites of the vitamin function to increase blood calcium concentrations into parathyroid hormone, and specifically works to increase calcium (and phosphorus and magnesium) absorption from the gastrointestinal tract, increase calcium and phosphorus release from the bone and to conserve calcium in the kidneys.